iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

     \end{equation*}
 </p>

 Even the simplest ReLU models have non-trivial non-convexity as depicted in the figure below.
 We plot the loss function $$\mathcal{L}$$ as a function of two neurons on one-dimensional data.
-We only optimize the first layer here.
-We can observe that half of the time, gradient descent will get stuck at a plateau as the gradient is zero along the red line.
-However, there always exists a path of non-increasing loss from initialization to the global minimum.
+We only optimize the first layer here so we have a total of two parameters to optimize.
+Despite the simple setup, a gradient descent starting from a random initialization can converge to three different values, two of them being bigger than zero.
+However, there always exists a path of non-increasing loss from initialization to the global minimum (as predicted by a <d-cite key="sharifnassabBoundsOverParameterizationGuaranteed2019"></d-cite>).

 {% include figure.html path="assets/img/2024-05-07-hidden-convex-relu/nonconvex.png" class="img-fluid" %}